Names and tenure of Vice Presidents of India:

-Vice President of India:
+Current Vice President of India 2024:

 In India, the post of Vice-President is the second highest post in the executive after the President.
-The Vice President of India also takes part in legislative work as the Chairman of the Rajya Sabha.
-The current Vice President of India is Shri Jagdeep Dhankhar who was elected on 11 August 2022.
+The Vice President of India also participates in legislative work as the Chairman of the Rajya Sabha.
+The current Vice President of India is Mr. Jagdeep Dhankhar, he took charge as the 14th Vice President of India on 11 August 2022.

-List of Vice President of India (1952-2023):-
+List of Vice Presidents of India (1952-2023):

 Name of Vice President | Tenure (from how long) |